-Configuring Basic macOS Management: Workspace ONE Operational Tutorial
+Configuring Basic macOS Management in Workspace ONE UEM

 Overview

-Omnissa Workspace ONE® UEM provides a comprehensive management solution for macOS devices, supporting operating systems version 10.9 and higher.
-With the ability to manage Corporate-Dedicated, Corporate Owned or Employee Owned (BYOD) devices, Workspace ONE UEM offers enterprises the flexibility to meet their employees’ needs at any level.
+Omnissa Workspace ONE® UEM offers a comprehensive management solution for macOS devices, supporting operating systems version 10.9 and above.
+It enables enterprises to manage Corporate-Dedicated, Corporate Owned, or Employee Owned (BYOD) devices, providing the flexibility to cater to their employees’ needs at any level.

-Omnissa provides this operational tutorial to help you with your Workspace ONE® environment.
-In this tutorial, you will enroll a macOS device, configure a restrictions profile and a dock profile, configure a device lock, and deploy macOS volume-purchased apps.
+Omnissa offers this operational tutorial to assist you in managing your Workspace ONE® environment.
+This tutorial covers enrolling a macOS device, configuring restrictions and dock profiles, setting up a device lock, and deploying macOS volume-purchased applications.

 Audience